Huegoxaga/notes/finance/README.md

   - In a swap contract, two parties agree to pay each other such that the net payment is equivalent to one asset being swapped for another, usually over multiple settlement dates until the expiry
 - The contract ends on the expiry date which is usually the date of the last payments to be made
 - Each settlement date the difference of period payment is calculated so that only one payment is made
+- In swaps, each party is long one asset and short the other, so the designation of the long and short side is often arbitrary
+  - Usually the side that benefits from an increase in the quoted price or rate is referred to as the long side and the other side is short

 #### Options